Irish National Opera & ANU present

 Mae Leahy is a designer and director based in Dublin.
 She graduated from Trinity College with a degree in Drama and Theatre Studies in 2021.
 She is a founding member of Gift Horse theatre and Broad Strokes improv..
 Recent costume design work includes Good Sex (Dead Centre), Blister (Dublin Fringe) Dubliners (Corn Exchange), Happy Birthday Dear Alice (Four Rivers), PRISM, in collaboration with Waterford Spraoi and Faoin Spéir, Blackbird, The Beauty Queen of Leenane (Four Rivers), Twelfth Night and War And Peace (Gift Horse Theatre).
 Mae has worked as Associate Designer with ANU alongside Saileóg for In The Mouth of Flowers, Lolling, All Hardest of Women and The Wernicks Area.

-Old Ghosts, a chamber opera by Evangelia Rigaki and Marina Carr, imagines James Joyce in conversation with Nora Barnacle, Homer and Penelope herself as possible inspirations for the character of Molly Bloom and the final chapter of Ulysses.
+Tune in for an online stream, free of charge, of Old Ghosts, the final episode of Ulysses 2.2 in response to the Penelope chapter of Ulysses, with newly commissioned music by Evangelia Rigaki and text by Marina Carr.
+It imagines James Joyce in conversation with Nora Barnacle, Homer and Penelope herself as possible inspirations for the character of Molly Bloom and the final chapter of Ulysses.